scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes

-Your form blurs as several illusory projections of yourself hide your true position.
-You create 3 illusions.
-Any time you would be attacked by a single target spell or attack the attacker must roll a perception check against your spellcasting.
-On fail, the attack misses, destroying one of the illusions.
+Your form blurs as 3 illusory projections of yourself hide your true position.
+Any time you would be attacked by a single target attack, spell, or maneuver, the attacker must roll a perception check against your  roll.
+On failure the attack misses destroying one of the illusions.
 The spell ends once all illusions have been destroyed.
+A creature that can see through ilusions is unaffected by this spell.

 Add an enhanced die for every level above 3rd.